 In this podcast Piotr Machacz gives us a demonstration of Dark Defender, a free Mac game inspired by an old arcade game in which fleets of alien abductors are slowly invading planetoids inhabited by humans.
 Your task is to clear as many planetoids as you can of alien abductors and kill as many of their motherships as possible.

-To help start off a new school year, Tyler Stephen gives us a podcast covering some of the aspects of Pages for macOS using VoiceOver.
+To help start off a new school year, Tyler gives us a podcast demonstration covering some of the aspects of Pages for macOS using VoiceOver.
 Topics covered in this podcast include: